DoraQi/XiangQi/README.md

 classes.

 ## User Story
+### Phase 1:
 - As a user, I want to play a custom game by adding multiple XiangQi pieces onto the board
 - As a user, I want to be able to move pieces
 - As a user, I want to be able to capture pieces
 - As a user, I want to be able to play and win a classic game against a friend
 - As a user, I want to try again when I made a typo and entered an invalid input

+### Phase 2:
+- As a user, I want to be able to save my current board
+- As a user, I want to be able to retrieve previous unfinished game and continue playing